Doctors who land in hot water with state regulators have a helping hand when it comes to keeping their practices running: the federal government.

-For decades, the process was driven through relationships investigators had with state medical boards.
+For decades, the process was driven by relationships investigators had with state medical boards.
 The state boards kept an eye out for cases that fit the criteria for exclusion from the federal system, then passed them along.

 Last year, the Inspector General’s office started getting a data feed from the Federation of State Medical Boards.
 In the first year alone, the group sent more than 2,000 referrals — actions that might lead to a doctor being kicked off Medicare rolls — to investigate.